Sahil-Bhoite/Portfolio/README.md

 ## About

 This is a responsive portfolio website designed to highlight my professional background, projects, and skills.
-The website is built using modern web technologies and provides an engaging and interactive experience for visitors
+The website is built using modern web technologies and provides an engaging and interactive experience for visitors.